Ranj247/ms-3-coffee-lovers/README.md

 ## Acknowledgements
 I would like to thank:
-- My mentor, **Caleb Mbakwe**, for his guidance, valuable feedbacks, and encouragement through out the project.
+- My mentor, **Caleb Mbakwe**, for his guidance, valuable feedbacks, and encouragement throughout the project.
-- **Istvan Orosz** for the immense support always.
+- **Istvan Orosz** for the immense support.
 ***